Epic of evolution: Creation–evolution controversy

 The creation–evolution controversy goes beyond the field of evolutionary biology and includes many fields of science (cosmology, geology, paleontology, thermodynamics, physics and sociobiology).

-Although in the scientific community there is essentially universal agreement that the evidence of evolution is overwhelming, and the consensus supporting the neo-Darwinian evolutionary synthesis is nearly absolute, creationists have asserted that there is a significant scientific controversy and disagreement over the validity of the evolution epic.
+In the scientific community there is essentially universal agreement that the evidence of evolution is overwhelming, and the consensus supporting the neo-Darwinian evolutionary synthesis is nearly absolute, creationists have asserted that there is a significant scientific controversy and disagreement over the validity of the evolution epic.

 The debate is sometimes portrayed as being between science and religion.
 However, as the National Academy of Sciences states:

 Today, many religious denominations accept that biological evolution has produced the diversity of living things over billions of years of Earth's history.
 Many have issued statements observing that evolution and the tenets of their faiths are compatible.
 Scientists and theologians have written eloquently about their awe and wonder at the history of the universe and of life on this planet, explaining that they see no conflict between their faith in God and the evidence for evolution.
 Religious denominations that do not accept the occurrence of evolution tend to be those that believe in strictly literal interpretations of religious texts.